 The underlying sentiment was not that of love for the bull or for your Tamil identity – it was personal glory and a big boost to your masculinity.
 And the victory of the protestors might be a win for identity or indigenous breeds, but it is, first and foremost, a triumph for perpetuating patriarchal notions, a triumph of machismo.
 A machismo that almost completely rules out the participation of women – except by association, except as prize for taming the bull.
 In a contest to maintain man’s mastery over a beast, the bull and the woman are oddly conflated and objectified: Both are treated like conquests.

-Last year, when the protests reached a crescendo, it wasn’t difficult to see how steeped in patriarchal notions even this movement was.
+Two years ago, when the protests reached a crescendo, it wasn’t difficult to see how steeped in patriarchal notions even this movement was.
 “Takkaru Takkaru”, for instance, is a pro-jallikattu anthem by the popular artist, Hip Hop Thamizha.
 In the video, the artist attempts to highlight the need for preserving native cattle breeds, but it reeks of hypermasculinity.
 Two sets of men are pitted against each other and get into a violent skirmish.
 It’s all bulls, black SUVs, and brawls in a sausage fest.
 Women are conspicuously absent: In the villages and in the corporate board room where the opening meeting takes place.
 (This, from an artist whose earlier song, “Club Le Mabbu Le” questioned what was happening to the land of Tamil Nadu because its girls were wearing short clothes and dancing in bars.)
 This is the version of Tamil culture that we have seen being defended over the last few years, a culture that seems to be in denial of the existence of half its populace.

 Tamil hypermasculinity is the status quo and it is not going anywhere.